by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Likes Shiny Objects…

 The Many Facets of Human Desire…

 Now I’m not knocking shiny rocks — no more than I would knock other high-priced purchases that deliver absolutely no value other than sensory pleasure and status.
 That could be a $400 bottle of Dom Perignon, a Rolls Royce, an original Picasso, a rare comic book, an LV purse, courtside tickets at a Lakers game, or a first-class trip to Tahiti.

 The market offers many shiny pretty objects that make us covet and crave, and spend hard-earned bucks just to look at them, taste them, hear them, smell them, and show the world that we own them.
 The basic desire for objects that delight us goes far back before De Beers and advertising and even humanity.
 Animals of many species also prize shiny objects.

 I just admire the skill of modern marketers who can turn the ordinary into the extraordinary, almost overnight.
 And the “Diamonds Are Forever” campaign by N.W.
 Ayer is a classic.

 Now it’s sad when people who can’t afford such products feel pressured to pursue them.
 And it’s completely detestable that some of these products lead to human and environmental destruction.
-So it’s important to have critical insights like the kind provided by Rohin Dahr.
 Lots of products come with a price not reflected in what we pay.

 Just note that diamonds aren’t alone in this department.

 Plus, There’s Always An Alternative…

 If you find diamonds unaffordable or reprehensible, the market offers many alternatives.
-I once drove by a flower shop in L.A. that had the following sign out front:
+I once saw a sign outside a flower shop that read: